-Line failure leads to wastewater discharge - Port Arthur News
+Line failure leads to 100,000 gallons of discharged wastewater - Port Arthur News

-Line failure leads to wastewater discharge
+Line failure leads to 100,000 gallons of discharged wastewater

 Pot Arthur city crews and crews with Jefferson County Drainage District No. 7 are working together to contain more than 100,000 gallons of discharged wastewater.

-The wastewater, meaning the stuff that gets flushed down the toilet as well as water from sinks and baths has impacted the 46th Street lift station behind 4401 Texas 73/5 Point Credit Union, according to information submitted to the Texas Commission on Environmental Quality.
+The wastewater, meaning the stuff that gets flushed down the toilet as well as water from sinks and baths, has impacted the 46th Street lift station behind 4401 Texas 73/5 Point Credit Union, according to information submitted to the Texas Commission on Environmental Quality.

 “The infrastructure around the 46th Street lift station suffered a catastrophic failure which started a sanitary sewer overflow condition,” said Donnie Stanton, the city’s interim director of utility operations.

 “TCEQ was notified immediately and when the threshold reached a certain number of galloons, the public notification went out.”

 The overflow, he said, is going into an unpopulated area and is being treated with chlorine.